RogueOneEcho/caesura/COMMANDS.md

    This should be set if you wish to auto-add to your torrent client.

    Default: Not set
-* `--hard-link` — Should files be hard linked instead of copied?

-   Enabling this option requires the source and destination to be on the same filesystem or mounted volume.

-   Default: `false`
 * `--dry-run` — Is this a dry run?

    If enabled data won't be uploaded and will instead be printed to the console.